 I know this sounds counterintuitive.
 However, I almost never worry about the Cost Per Click for keywords.

-In fact, I almost ignore them.
+In fact, I almost always ignore them.

 I’m going to show you why CPC’s don’t matter in many cases.
 I’ll show you how worrying about keyword costs can mislead you time and time again.

 Then, I’ll show what you should be analyzing to make sure you’re not leaving tons of money on the table.